Michael Cocks: Political career

 Cocks contested Bristol West in 1959 and South Gloucestershire in 1964 and 1966.
 He was Member of Parliament for Bristol South from 1970 until 1987, after being deselected as a candidate in 1986 and replaced by Dawn Primarolo, in a challenge from the left.

 During his time in the House of Commons, Cocks served as a Labour whip in government and in opposition, being Chief Whip from 1976 to 1985.

 Cocks was created a life peer on 6 October 1987, becoming Baron Cocks of Hartcliffe, of Chinnor in the County of Oxfordshire and served as vice-chairman of the BBC 1993–98.

 He also served as Deputy Chairman of the London Docklands Development Corporation.
 As Government Chief Whip from 1976 to 1979 he had the task of ensuring Government majorities for a minority government.

 Personal life and legacy

-Cocks married his first wife Janet (d.2021), a nurse, in 1954.
-The couple had four children, Andrew, Helen, Sarah and David, before separating in 1976.
-He was married to Valerie Davis from 1979 until his death from a heart attack on 26 March 2001, at the age of 71.
+Cocks married Janet Macfarlane, a nurse, in 1954.
+The couple had four children, Andrew, Helen, Sarah and David, before separating in 1976 and divorcing the following year.
+He was married to Valerie Davis from 1979 until his death from a heart attack at Southmead Hospital in Bristol on 26 March 2001, at the age of 71.

 Cocks is a major character in the play This House by James Graham.
 The play was first staged at the National Theatre in 2011, with Cocks played by Vincent Franklin.